eurocontrol-asu/open_alaqs/documents/user_guide.md

   <img src="./../open_alaqs/assets/import-osm-data.PNG" alt="Import OSM Data" />
 </p>

 Using Nominatim, a search engine that uses the data from OpenStreetMap to provide geocoding (address to coordinates), directly from the Open-ALAQS toolbar the user can select and import airport related geographical data to the study.
+The image below illustrates the information that can be collected from OpenStreetMap.

 <p align="center">
   <img src="./../open_alaqs/assets/import-osm-data-ex2.PNG" alt="Import OSM Data" />